 There are things that you need to put in place in addition to being hardworking in order to succeed.
 These tips will help you understand how to become a merchant processor and to easily make $100k per year.
 In order to make 6 figures in merchant services sales, you need to:

-1. Set Your Goal Just: like in any other industry, business goals are very important.
-These help you to be disciplined and stay focused on what you do.
+1. Set Your Goal: Just like in any industry, business goals are very important.
+These help you to be disciplined and stay focused on what you need to do.
 If you wish to make $9000 per month, then set that as your goal and put it the effort to attain that.
-If you wish to recruit 15 merchants every month, then set it as your goal and work towards attaining that.
+If you wish to sign 15 merchants every month, set it as your goal and work towards attaining that.

 4. Manage Your Time: As an independent sales agent, it can be very difficult for you to stay committed to what you do.
 Remember that you are 100% responsible for your daily tasks.
 For you to succeed in merchant services, it is critical to stick to your schedule.
 Divide your time to tackle things such as following up with your leads and finding new leads.
 If you find it difficult to manage time by yourself, you can use apps and tools to schedule your daily tasks.
 This will improve your productivity and bring you a step close to making more money.